ZacBlanco/zacblanco.github.io/_posts/2015-05-18-xml-schemas-validation.md

 The heart of validation is done within the `validateXML()` method.
 It's quite simple and it also tells us the errors we receive.

 The problem is that once we receive an error, it quits.
-We don't find _all_ of the errorsm which may or may not be a problem depending on the application.
+We don't find _all_ of the errors which may or may not be a problem depending on the application.
 If you notice in the `Penelope.xml` file there are two errors, but the program should only return once it finds the first.

 And that's simply it.
 XML Schema validation in a nutshell.